Anthony Joshua vs. Dillian Whyte

-Anthony Joshua vs Dillian Whyte, billed as Bad Intentions, was a heavyweight professional boxing match contested between undefeated Commonwealth and World Boxing Council (WBC) International champion Anthony Joshua, and undefeated WBC International Silver champion Dillian Whyte, with Joshua's Commonwealth and WBC International, and the vacant British titles on the line.
-The bout took place on 12 December 2015 at The O2 Arena in London, England.
-Joshua defeated Whyte, adding the British title to his Commonwealth and WBC International titles title via seventh-round technical knockout (TKO).
+Anthony Joshua vs. Dillian Whyte, billed as Bad Intentions, was a professional boxing match contested between Commonwealth and WBC International heavyweight champion, Anthony Joshua, and WBC International Silver heavyweight champion, Dillian Whyte, with the vacant British heavyweight title also on the line.
+The bout took place on 12 December 2015 at The O2 Arena, with Joshua winning by technical knockout in the seventh round.

 Background

 Joshua and Whyte first fought in 2009 as amateurs, with Whyte knocking Joshua down en route to a points decision victory.
 While Joshua stayed in the amateurs to win a gold medal at the 2012 Olympics, Whyte turned professional in 2011, going on to compile a record of 9–0 (6 KOs) before receiving a two-year ban after failing a drug test in 2012 for the banned substance methylhexaneamine.
 After the ban ended in 2014, Whyte expressed his desire for a rematch with Joshua, now 9–0 (9 KOs), while also claiming there was animosity between the two after Joshua made disparaging comments towards Whyte in an interview.

 On 9 July 2015, the British Boxing Board of Control announced an agreement had been reached between the two to fight for the vacant British heavyweight title.
 Following Joshua's win over Gary Cornish in September, a first-round TKO to capture the vacant Commonwealth title, promoter Eddie Hearn revealed during the post-fight interview that the bout would take place on 12 December at The O2 Arena in London.

+Joshua was ranked 2nd by the WBC, 3rd by the WBO, 7th by the IBF and 13th by the WBA, while Whyte was ranked 18th by the WBC.

+The fights

+Undercard

+The preliminary bouts were set to feature Ted Cheeseman, Jake Ball and Martin Joseph Ward, however due to an incident in Blackwall Tunnel these bouts were cancelled.
+Instead the night opened at the same time as the PPV card with former 2 division world champion Paulie Malignaggi earning a wide unanimous decision victory over Antonio Moscatiello, followed by former world title challenger Derek Chisora stopping Jakov Gospic in 3 rounds.

+Campbell vs. Mendy

+The next fight saw unbeaten 2012 Olympic gold medallist Luke Campbell (WBC:8th, IBF:10th) face former French lightweight champion Yvan Mendy.
+Campbell was a 20 to 1 on favourite to win.

+The fight

+The early rounds saw Campbell shifting his punches smoothly with Mendy constantly moving forward behind a high guard.
+A left hook from Mendy dropped Campbell for the first time in his career as Mendy exposed holes in the Brit's defence.
+Campbell would fight back and take the fight the full 12 rounds where was on the losing end of a close split decision with scores of 115–112 and 115–113 for Mendy, while the third judge scored it 115–113 for Campbell.